dkclee/l4j-be/readme.md

-# Jobly Backend
+# L4J Backend

-This is the Express backend for Jobly, version 2.
+This is the Express backend for L4J.

 To run this: